carterww/lflist-explore-crappy/README.md

 could be removed if hazard pointers are used.

 ## Thoughts
-Before I make a decision between the Zhang or Michael-Harris list I'd like to add hazard pointers to the Zhang implementation and run some better benchmarks.
-My use case will be a very read heavy list (~80%+) and I don't even benchmark the lists with reads.
+~~Before I make a decision between the Zhang or Michael-Harris list I'd like to add hazard pointers to the Zhang implementation and run some better benchmarks.
+My use case will be a very read heavy list (\~80%+) and I don't even benchmark the lists with reads.~~

-If the benchmarks are pretty close I will probably go with Zhang's for 3 reasons:
+~~If the benchmarks are pretty close I will probably go with Zhang's for 3 reasons:~~
-1. It is very easy to reason about.
+1. ~~It is very easy to reason about.~~
-2. The pointers can be safe by default (no oops I forgot to unmark() this pointer).
+2. ~~The pointers can be safe by default (no oops I forgot to unmark() this pointer).~~
-3. The retired nodes list will require an extra retired_next member anyway.
-This can act as the state field when the node is still valid.
+3. ~~The retired nodes list will require an extra retired_next member anyway.
+This can act as the state field when the node is still valid.~~

+It turns out Zhang's algorithm is not compatible with hazard pointers and requires a garbage collector :(.
+I incorrectly implemented it in the benchmark just to get results.

+This occurs because Zhang's algorithm allows INV nodes to be reinserted back into the list if two adjacent nodes are removed.
+The algorithm *could* work with hazard pointers but you'd have to handle duplicate nodes in the retire list.